Top of the pageCheck Your Symptoms

 - Problems with the type of jewellery used, including allergies to a metal.
 Make sure you use the type of jewellery designed for your piercing site.
 Only use non-allergenic jewellery.
 Surgical stainless steel, gold, platinum, niobium, and titanium are the only types of jewellery you should use in a new piercing.

-caused by the jewellery.
+- Other problems caused by the jewellery.

 - Jewellery in the mouth or lips can cause chipping or cracking of the teeth, gum problems, and difficulty chewing or swallowing.
 Jewellery can also become loose and be swallowed.